 - Step 3: Begin targeting News and Pages you author to the audiences you choose

 When creating or editing a Site Page or News Article, open the Page Details panel and find the Audience property.
-You can add one or more Office 365 or AD Groups to target your page to them in “audience aware web parts.”
+You can add one or more Microsoft 365 or AD Groups to target your page to them in “audience aware web parts.”

 Well, that was easy, what’s the catch?

-If you want to really make use of audiences well within your organization, you are going to want to ensure that you have a solid process in place for ensuring that your AD or Office 365 groups are accurate, self-describing, and easily understood.
+If you want to really make use of audiences well within your organization, you are going to want to ensure that you have a solid process in place for ensuring that your AD or Microsoft 365 groups are accurate, self-describing, and easily understood.
 End users are going to begin counting on these groups, their membership, and the processes that keep them accurate.
 We all know that employees leave, new employees are added, people move between departments and it creates for an ever-changing landscape.